Examples of meanings

 Thus, the use of the LRAR is no longer appropriate.

-4) Date of receipt and fictional date of receipt
+Date of receipt and fiction of date of receipt

 By default, the EPO considers that a notification is received by the recipient on the 10th day after it is sent (R126 (2) EPC) unless the coin is later delivered to the consignee.

 The date of receipt of the coin is used to calculate the time (R131 (2) EPC).

 Refusal of a registered letter and question of validity of receipt of mail